v1bh475u/v1bh475u.github.io/content/about/index.md

 My explorations have led me to develop a keen interest in low-level programming, systems programming and security.
 I'm also interested in learning about the design and implementation of programming languages.

-Currently, I am learning about operating systems and theory of computation.
+Currently, I am learning about compilers and ebpf.

 I am a big fan of open-source software and I try to contribute to projects whenever I can.
 I also enjoy writing about my experiences and learnings on this blog.